Discrete Sequential Prediction of Continuous Actions for Deep RL: Discussion

 \section{Discussion}

-Conceptually, our approach centers on the idea that action selection at each stage can be factored and sequentially selected using an autoregressive formulation.
-In this work we use 1D action spaces that are discretized.
-Existing work in the image modeling domain suggests that using a mixture of logistic units \cite{salimans2017pixelcnn++} greatly speeds up training and would also satisfy our need for a closed form max.
-Additionally, this work imposes a prespecified ordering of actions which may negatively impact training for certain classes of problems.
+Conceptually, our approach centers on the idea that action selection at each stage can be factored and sequentially selected.
+In this work we use 1-D action spaces that are discretized as our base component.
+Existing work in the image modeling domain suggests that using a mixture of logistic units \citep{salimans2017pixelcnn++} greatly speeds up training and would also satisfy our need for a closed form max.
+Additionally, this work imposes a prespecified ordering of actions which may negatively impact training for certain classes of problems (with much larger number of action dimensions).
 To address this, we could learn to factor the action space into the sequential order for continuous action spaces or learn to group action sets for discrete action spaces.
 Another promising direction is to combine this approximate max action with gradient based optimization procedure.
 This would relieve some of the complexity of the modeling task of the maxing network, at the cost of increased compute when sampling from the policy.
 Finally, the work presented here is exclusively on off-policy methods.
-Use of an autoregressive policy with discretized actions could also be used as the policy for any stochastic policy optimization algorithm such as TRPO \cite{schulman2015trust} or A3C \cite{mnih2016asynchronous}.
+We chose to focus on these methods due to their sample efficiency.
+Use of an sequential policies with discretized actions could also be used as the policy for any stochastic policy optimization algorithm such as TRPO \citep{schulman2015trust} or A3C \citep{mnih2016asynchronous}.